lyteword/chspurgeon-tod/volume-2/psalm-41.md

 God presented Israel with the Law, a Pentateuch, and grateful Israel responded with a Psalter, a Pentateuch of praise.&nbsp;*F.L.K.*&nbsp;

-## WORKS UPON THE FORTY-FIRST PSALM
+## Works Upon The Forty-First Psalm

 "David's Evidence; or, the Assurance of God's Love: declared in seven Sermons upon the three last verses of the Forty-first Psalme.
 By WILLIAM BURTON.
 Minister of the Word at Reading in Berkshire ...1602."
 4to.